No Dimensional Sampling Coresets for Classification: Introduction

 Given a function $f:\XX\longrightarrow [0,\infty)$, for each $r\geq 0$, the set $\range(f, \succ, r)$ is defined as:

 Now, considering a family of non-negative $P$-measurable functions $\FF$, the \emph{$\FF$-linked range space} (see~\citealt{JKPV2011}) is defined as $(\XX, \ranges(\FF, \succ))$ where

 Consider a range space \((\XX, \RR)\), where $\XX$ is the ground set and $\RR$ is a collection of subsets of $\XX$.
 A subset $Y \subseteq \XX$ is said to be shattered by $\RR$ if every subset $Z \subseteq Y$ can be expressed as $Z = Y \cap R$ for some $R \in \RR$.
 The \emph{VC-dimension of $(\XX, \RR)$} is defined as the cardinality of the largest subset $Y \subseteq \XX$ that can be shattered by $R$. \begin{theorem} Let $(\XX, P, \FF)$ be a positive definite tuple, and $s\colon \XX\longrightarrow(0,\infty)$ be an upper sensitivity function for it with the total sensitivity $S=\int s(x)\d P(x)$.
-There is a universal constant $C$ such that, for any $0<\eps,\delta<1$, if $m\geq \frac{CS}{\eps^2}\left( d\log S + \log\frac{1}{\delta} \right))$, where $d = \vc(\ranges(\mathcal{T}_\FF, \succ))$, then, with probability at least $1-\delta$, any $s$-sensitivity sample $x_1\ldots,x_m$ from $\XX$ satisfies
+There is a universal constant $C$ such that, for any $0<\eps,\delta<1$, if $m\geq \frac{CS}{\eps^2}\left( \mathsf{VC}\log S + \log\frac{1}{\delta} \right))$, where $\mathsf{VC} = \vc(\ranges(\mathcal{T}_\FF, \succ))$, then, with probability at least $1-\delta$, any $s$-sensitivity sample $x_1\ldots,x_m$ from $\XX$ satisfies

 \end{theorem} This theorem, with variants previously shown in~\citep{braverman2022new, FSS2020}, are usually constrained by the assumption that $\mathcal{X}$ is finite, which has been extensively used to construct coresets.
 However, in this work we remove this restriction.
-Section~\ref{prf:ofThmvcDim} showcases a novel and simple proof for this theorem, leveraging Fubini's Theorem~\citep{fubini1907sugli}\footnote{Fubini's Theorem is applicable in our context, given we are dealing with $\sigma$-finite measures.}.
+This general case was also handled in~\cite{LS2010}.
+Section~\ref{prf:ofThmvcDim} showcases a novel and simple proof for this theorem, leveraging Fubini's Theorem~\cite{fubini1907sugli}\footnote{Fubini's Theorem is applicable in our context, given we are dealing with $\sigma$-finite measures.}.
 Moreover, in instances where Rademacher complexity refines VC-dimension, our new result Theorem~\ref{thm:main_rademacher1} provides improved bounds.
 Next we describe several applications stemming from these two theorems.

 \paragraph{Well-behaved distributions.} We next describe essential problem parameters, generalizing ones used elsewhere.

 \begin{definition} Let $P$ be a probability measure over $\R^d$, $\phi\colon \R\longrightarrow[0,\infty)$ a non-increasing Lipschitz function.
 We say $P$ is \emph{well-behaved} (w.r.t. $\phi$) if